-The integrated Level 3 course is designed to stimulate and develop critical thinking.
+The integrated Level 3 course is designed to schallenge students' critical thinking.
+Skills in increasingly complex contexts.
 Throughout the year students will be required to read, study and respond to a variety of texts and then present their findings in both written and oral form.
 This course of study will prepare students for the demands of academic writing at a tertiary level.
 Teachers work with students to select standards suited to their interests and academic needs beyond Year 13.